LaunchpadAI/space-bandits/wide_deep_bandits/Readme.md

 - **Add Rewards**: The predicted rewards from the wide and deep network are added in the last layer and loss is computed on the sum.

-- **Concat Reward**: The predicted rewards from the wide and deep network are concatenated and loss is computed on the concatenation.
+- **Concatenate Reward**: The predicted rewards from the wide and deep network are concatenated and loss is computed on the concatenation.

 - **Linear Combination of Rewards**: The predicted rewards from the wide and deep network are combined using a final linear layer.